 Fractures are very common toothache causes, and sometimes difficult to treat.
 They are not always visible to the naked eye, and are usually diagnosed by testing (we’ll get to testing later).
-Often times the fractured part of the tooth can be removed and a filling placed over it, but you may need further treatment.
+One of the most common symptoms is biting sensitivity.
+Sometimes the fractured part of the tooth can be removed and a filling placed over it, but most likely you will need a crown.

 If the fracture progresses into the nerve chamber, you will need a root canal.

-If the fracture is vertical through the root (VERTICAL ROOT FRACTURE), you will need to have the tooth EXTRACTED.
+If the fracture is into the roots, you will need to have the tooth removed

 There are a variety of tests that dentists use to diagnose the toothache causes and the condition of the tooth.